giuseppewebber/FPGA_video_processing/README.md

 Again the image is stored in a BRAM for the next step.

 ### Frame generator block
+In this block the partial sums of the filtered image are calculated and used to estimate the box in which the figure is contained.
+The partial sums of each row and column are saved in two arrays.
+The index of the two largest values in each array will indicate the boundary rows and columns of the figure, on which to then plot the box.
+Timing for frame generation in sync with the VGA driver is also handled, which using the "on state" signal enables or disables image transmission.

 ## Petalinux build
 The following steps must be carried out on a Linux (we used Ubuntu 16.04) computer.